FactoryXCode/MfPack/MfPack/Samples/LoopBackCapture/LoopbackCapture_1/Readme.md

   Demonstrates how to capture sound from the default rendering device (soundcard) using WASAPI in combination with mmio to write wav-files.
   Note that mmioOpen() is deprecated, but still functional in Win 11.
+  Instead applications should call CreateFile to create or open files.

 NOTES:
  - This release is updated for compiler version 17 up to 34.